2008 Abu Kamal raid: US government position

-Aftermath

 Syria and Iraq

 Syria summoned the U.S. and Iraqi chargés d'affaires to Damascus to protest the unauthorized raid.
 Sergeant Brooke Murphy, an American military spokesman in Baghdad, said that commanders were investigating.
 According to the Associated Press, an anonymous U.S. official said that a raid had taken place, and had aimed to target members of a foreign fighter logistics network that reached from Syria into Iraq.
 In other media, Syria characterized the attack as "terrorist aggression".
 Syrian Foreign Minister Walid Muallem went ahead with a meeting with UK Foreign Minister David Miliband the day after the raid, but their joint news conference was canceled.
 On October 28 Syria closed an American school called the Damascus Community School in Damascus and a US cultural center.

 Iraq was in an awkward position because it wanted to remain friendly with Syria, but also wanted to prevent people believed to be creating unrest in Iraq from entering through Syria.
 Iraq's official spokesperson officially denounced the attack, stating, "The Iraqi government rejects U.S. aircraft bombarding posts inside Syria."
 However, an Iraqi Government spokesman stated Syria had in the past refused to hand over fighters who were accused of killing 13 Iraqi border guards.
 He also stated that the proposed agreement for US forces to stay in Iraq after the UN mandate ended "will limit this type of operation.
 It will limit the United States from using Iraqi land to attack others."
 Iraqi government spokesman Ali al-Dabbagh said about the raid, "This area was a staging ground for activities by terrorist organizations hostile to Iraq." al-Dabbagh added that Iraq had previously requested that Syria turn over members of the insurgent group that used Syria as its base.

 Iraqi government officials in Mosul and the surrounding governorate of Ninevah strongly supported the raid and encouraged the US and Iraqi central governments to do even more to stop the flow of insurgents from Syria into Iraq.
 Said Khosro Goran, the vice-governor of Ninevah, "We have an open border with Syria and our neighbors are actively encouraging the terrorists."